-Time series data consists of a sequence of observations recorded over regular intervals of time.
+Time series data consist of a sequence of observations recorded over regular intervals of time.
 It plays a crucial role in myriad fields, including finance, healthcare and climate.
-Its significance is particularly highlighted in decision-making processes, thus time series forecasting methodologies have evolved significantly, from traditional statistical methods \cite{ho1998use}, to Recurrent Neural Networks (RNNs) \cite{hewamalage2021recurrent}, and further advanced to Transformer-based models \cite{zhou2021informer}.
+Its significance is particularly highlighted in decision-making processes, making time series forecasting methodologies evolve significantly from traditional statistical methods \cite{ho1998use}, to Recurrent Neural Networks (RNNs) \cite{hewamalage2021recurrent}, and Transformer-based models \cite{zhou2021informer}.
 However, the performance of predictive tasks using these models can degrade due to the presence of missing data, often attributable to device failures or human error \cite{cao2018brits}.
 As such, time series imputation strategies have also been explored \cite{ cao2018brits}.
-Concurrently, to facilitate scenario-based simulation and address privacy concerns, researchers have focused on time series synthesis as well \cite{esteban2017real, wiese2020quant}.
-Aiming to comprehensively address the three core challenges—generation, imputation, and forecasting—researchers have delved into the time series modelling with generative diffusion models in recent years\footnote{We intentionally exclude time series modelling approaches based on spatio-temporal graph data regardless of their relevance in certain applications, as they fall outside our objective, focusing on works for tabular and time series data modalities.}.
+Concurrently, to facilitate scenario-based simulation and address privacy concerns, researchers have also focused on time series synthesis \cite{esteban2017real, wiese2020quant}.
+Aiming to comprehensively address the three core challenges—generation, imputation, and forecasting—researchers have delved into the time series modelling with generative diffusion models in recent years\footnote{To stay within our scope, we exclude time series modelling approaches based on spatio-temporal graph data, despite their relevance in certain applications.
+Our focus remains on the tabular and time series data modalities.}.